wfcommons/WfCommons/docs/source/parsing_logs.rst

 ===============================

 The most common way for obtaining traces from actual workflow executions is to parse execution logs.
-As part of the WorkflowHub project, we are constantly developing parsers for commonly used workflow management systems.
+As part of the WfCommons project, we are constantly developing parsers for commonly used workflow management systems.

-Each parser class is derived from the abstract :class:`~workflowhub.trace.logs.abstract_logs_parser.LogsParser` class.
-Thus, each parser provides a :meth:`~workflowhub.trace.logs.abstract_logs_parser.LogsParser.build_workflow` method.
+Each parser class is derived from the abstract :class:`~wfcommons.trace.logs.abstract_logs_parser.LogsParser` class.
+Thus, each parser provides a :meth:`~wfcommons.trace.logs.abstract_logs_parser.LogsParser.build_workflow` method.

 Makeflow